 Optimal Not Moderate Exercise

-It’s important right now that we define what optimal exercise is specific to the immune system.
+It’s important right now [as this was released early in the pandemic] that we define what optimal exercise is specific to the immune system.
 There is evidence that the right amount of exercise can boost the production of macrophages, the kind of white blood cells that “eat” bacteria and viruses.

 Behavior of almost all immune cells in the bloodstream is altered in some way during and after exercise.
 For decades it has been accepted that these changes result in a temporary decline in immunity in the hours following exercise.
 In fact, you may have been told, don’t overdo it: just get moderate exercise, during COVID19.